-11 See Apexus, 340B University Notes, 40 - 41 (May 2014), at https://docs.340bpvp.com/documents/public/resourcecenter/340B_University_Notes.pdf
+10 See Apexus, 340B University Notes, 40 - 41 (May 2014), at https://docs.340bpvp.com/documents/public/resourcecenter/340B_University_Notes.pdf

-12 59 FR 47884, 47886 (Sept.
+11 59 FR 47884, 47886 (Sept.
 19, 1994).

-13 61 FR 55156 (October 24, 1996).
+12 61 FR 55156 (October 24, 1996).

-14 Id. at 55157 - 55158.
-An individual registered in a State-operated or funded AIDS drug-purchasing assistance program receiving financial assistance under title XXVI of the PHS Act will be considered a patient of the Covered Entity for purposes of this definition if so registered as eligible by the State program.
+13 Id. at 55157 - 55158.
+An individual registered in a state-operated or funded AIDS drug-purchasing assistance program receiving financial assistance under title XXVI of the PHS Act will be considered a patient of the covered entity for purposes of this definition if so registered as eligible by the state program.

-Certain ambiguities of this definition create the risk of diversion (intentional or unintentional)-particularly in mixed-use settings.
-Diversion occurs when 340B drugs are dispensed to individuals who do not meet the definition of an eligible patient.
-In a mixed-use setting such as a hospital emergency room, infusion center, cardiac catheterization lab, or in an in-house pharmacy where both inpatient and outpatient drugs are dispensed, Covered Entities must have controls in place to assure that they dispense 340B drugs only to outpatients who meet the patient definition.
+drugs are dispensed to individuals who do not meet the definition of an eligible patient.
+In a mixed-use setting such as a hospital emergency room, infusion center, cardiac catheterization lab, or in-house pharmacy, covered entities must have controls in place to ensure that they dispense 340B drugs only to outpatients who meet the eligible patient definition.

-Accordingly, Covered Entities should review policies, procedures, and practices to assess whether they have in place effective controls to assure eligible patients are correctly identified, and the dispensing of 340B drugs is limited to the identified eligible patients.
-This will necessitate tracking all requirements for an eligible patient, including outpatient status and the Covered Entity's relationship with the patient-i.e., the relationship entails more than simple dispensing of drugs; the entity maintains a medical record for the patient; and an appropriate relationship (e.g., contract) exists with the healthcare provider.
-The Covered Entity should maintain auditable records of its compliance efforts.
+Accordingly, covered entities should review policies, procedures, and practices to assess whether they have effective controls to ensure eligible patients are correctly identified, and the dispensing of 340B drugs is limited to the identified eligible patients.
+This will necessitate tracking all requirements for an eligible patient, including outpatient status and the covered entity's relationship with the patient-i.e., the relationship entails more than simple dispensing of drugs; the entity maintains a medical record for the patient; and an appropriate relationship (e.g., contract) exists with the healthcare provider.
+The covered entity should maintain auditable records of its compliance efforts.

-Medicaid Duplicate Discounts and State-Specific
+Medicaid Duplicate Discounts & State-Specific Rules

-Rules.
-If a Covered Entity participates in the Program and also treats Medicaid beneficiaries, it must determine whether it will dispense 340B drugs to Medicaid patients (carve in)15 or use other drug sources for Medicaid patients (carve out).
+If a covered entity participates in the program and also treats Medicaid beneficiaries, it must determine whether it will dispense 340B drugs to Medicaid patients (carve in)14 or use other drug sources for Medicaid patients (carve out).
 This protects manufacturers from having to provide duplicate discounts-i.e., a discounted 340B price and a Medicaid rebate-for the same drug.

 To facilitate compliance with this requirement, HRSA has established the Medicaid Exclusion File.
-Covered Entities must report their election (by National Provider Identifier [NPI]) at the time of enrollment for listing in the Medicaid Exclusion File.
-Manufacturers can then access the information and know which drugs are purchased through 340B and, therefore, are not also eligible for the Medicaid rebate.
-The Medicaid Exclusion file is updated quarterly.
-If a Covered Entity's information in the Medicaid Exclusion File is inaccurate, the Covered Entity may be required to repay the manufacturer for any duplicate discounts the Covered Entity received.
-16
+Covered entities must report their election (by National Provider Identifier [NPI]) at the time of enrollment for listing in the Medicaid Exclusion File.
+State Medicaid agencies can then access the information and determine which drugs are purchased through 340B and, therefore, also are not eligible for the Medicaid rebate.
+The Medicaid

+Exclusion File is updated quarterly.
+If a covered entity's information in the Medicaid Exclusion File is inaccurate, the covered entity may be required to repay the manufacturer for any duplicate discounts incurred.15

-In addition to the Program requirements for Medicaid, each state's Medicaid program may have other restrictions or requirements.
-For example, some states have attempted to require Covered Entities to carve in or have proposed or implemented initiatives to require that Covered Entities provide drugs to Medicaid patients at the 340B discounted rate.17
+In addition to the program requirements for Medicaid, each state's Medicaid program may have other restrictions or requirements.
+For example, some states require covered entities to bill Medicaid at actual acquisition cost, or have proposed or implemented initiatives to require that covered entities provide drugs to Medicaid patients at the 340B discounted rate.16

-Medicaid regulation of the Program is an evolving area.
-Each Covered Entity should check with its state Medicaid agency and, if applicable, its state Medicaid managed care contractors to determine their current policies regarding 340B.
-Covered Entities should regularly review their billing practices and enrollment information with respect to each NPI to assure consistency.
+Medicaid regulation of the program is an evolving area.
+Each covered entity should check with its state Medicaid agency to determine its current policies regarding 340B.
+Covered entities regularly should review their billing practices and enrollment information with respect to each NPI to ensure consistency.
 Any change in status should be immediately updated in the Medicaid Exclusion File.

+Contract Pharmacies

-Contract Pharmacies.
-HRSA guidelines issued in 2010 permit Covered Entities to contract with multiple outside pharmacies to dispense 340B drugs.
-These guidelines list 12 "essential elements" for Covered Entities' contracts with pharmacies.
+HRSA guidelines issued in 2010 permit covered entities to contract with multiple outside pharmacies to dispense 340B drugs.17 These guidelines list 12 "essential elements" for covered entities' contracts with pharmacies.
 Some of those requirements include:

-15 HRSA (OPA) Release No. 2013-2 340B Drug Pricing Program Notice, Clarification on Use of the Medicaid Exclusion File, February 7, 2013.
+14 HRSA (OPA) Release No. 2013-2 340B Drug Pricing Program Notice, Clarification on Use of the Medicaid Exclusion File, February 7, 2013.